U.S. FAA chief confident of finding 'root cause' of China 737-800 crash | Business

 The head of the Federal Aviation Administration (FAA) said Friday he is confident the "root cause" will be determined regarding the crash of a China Eastern Airlines Boeing 737-800.

-FAA Adminstrator Steve Dickson told CNBC that the investigation "requires us to not engage in speculation" in the cause.
+The head of the Federal Aviation Administration (FAA) said Friday he is confident the "root cause" will be determined regarding the crash of a China Eastern Airlines Boeing 737-800.
+FAA Administrator Steve Dickson told CNBC that the investigation "requires us to not engage in speculation" in the cause.
 Dickson added that the 737 NG fleet, which includes the 800, "is one of the safest aircraft ever produced in commercial operation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)